 The cause isn't fully understood, but it tends to become more common as you get older.
 It may be triggered by certain situations, such as drinking excessive amounts of alcohol or smoking.

-Read more about the causes of atrial fibrillation.
+Read more about the causes of atrial fibrillation on the NHS website (opens in new window).

 What are the symptoms of atrial fibrillation?